-Following the issuance of the 2024 PEA, the anticipated next steps for the Project include the 2025 PFS (which is expected to be completed in 2H2025), followed by an early works program, and expects to initiate a DFS in 2H2025.
+Following the issuance of the 2024 PEA, the anticipated next steps for the Project include the 2025 PFS (which is expected to be completed in 2H2025), and expects to initiate a DFS in 2H2025.
 The Company is planning project financing for the Project in conjunction with a potential construction decision.